 I went for walks on the beach in the mornings and left my footprints in the freshly groomed sand.

 On one walk, I noticed the music being played went from Guns ‘n Roses to reggaeton to electronica.

 The vacationers were in a generally upbeat mood.
 It was the largest concentration of people I'd been around since 2019, and I felt comfortable and safe (both being outside as well as fully vaccinated).

 Each evening, I made sure to watch the sunset, first from the beach and the next night from my balcony at the Wyndham.

-As fair-skinned as I am, I am better able to enjoy beaches in the early mornings and late afternoons when the risk of burning is lower.
+As fair-skinned as I am, I can better enjoy beaches in the early mornings and late afternoons when the risk of burning is lower.

-Anyone who goes for a walk along Clearwater Beach will see and eventually run into Pier 60.
+Anyone who walks along Clearwater Beach will see and eventually run into Pier 60.

-This wooden pier offers visitors the chance to walk out over the water and get another perspective on the beach, both to the north and south.
+This wooden pier offers visitors the chance to get another perspective on the beach.

-Fishing with the best baitcasting reels from the pier is allowed, and there plenty of people fishing when I walked out on it.
+Fishing with the best baitcasting reels from the pier is allowed, and there was plenty of people fishing when I walked out on it.

 There's a $2 charge if you want to walk to the far end of the pier, which I recommend.
 If you're lucky, you may spot some dolphins!